tududes/web-sophon/README.md

 - **"Please enter a webhook URL first"**: Make sure to enter a valid webhook URL before enabling capture
 - **Screenshots not sending**: Check the browser console for errors and verify your webhook URL is accessible
 - **Capture stops unexpectedly**: This happens when navigating to a different domain or closing the tab
+- **No events showing in history**:
+  - All capture attempts are now logged (success or failure)
+  - Check that you have fields configured for the domain
+  - Use the test page `test-events.html` to verify event logging
+  - Open Chrome DevTools and check the console for error messages
+- **Settings appear on wrong domain**: Settings are now domain-specific, check the "Known Domains" section
+- **Debugging failed captures**:
+  - Click on any event in history to see full details
+  - View the stored screenshot to verify what was captured
+  - Check Request Data to see what was sent to the webhook
+  - Check Response Data to see what the webhook returned
+  - Each field shows its last result - click to jump to that event
+- **Storage quota exceeded**: The extension automatically removes old screenshots if storage is full

 ## Development